theNumberWorks/numberworks_website/reliability.md

 A bootstrapping method recommended in the methodological literature relies on sampling with replacement.
 However, this method may overestimate the reliability.
 We evaluate critical properties using a Monte Carlo simulation and provide recommendations for more accurate reliability calculations.

-<i class='fa fa-file-text'></i> The manuscript and the simulation code are in preparation.
+<i class='fa fa-file-text'></i> The manuscript is in preparation.
 Check back later for more details.

+<i class='fa fa-file-code-o'></i> The simulation code is in preparation.
+Check back later for it.

 ## Theoretical maximum of reliability